MaoKo/FGFX/README.md

 	.
 Add error recovery mechanism
 	.
 Add parser and lexer in the template dir
 	.
 Add in FGFP ( ... | ... )
 	.
-Add STATE in FGFL
+Add $STATE in FGFL
 	.
-Problem with realizable nonterminal
+Add $FRAG and $BEGIN in FGFL
 	.
+Create the grammar and the lexical specification for regex .
 Learn MarkDown :)